Léon Blum: Second World War

 On 10 May 1940, the Wehrmacht launched the Manstein variant of Fall Gelb ("Case Yellow") and invaded France via Belgium to by-pass the Maginot line.
-Blum noted bitterly that Germany no more respected Belgian neutrality in 1940 than what the Reich had done in 1914, and Belgium's neutral status allowed the Wehrmacht a head start in the invasion.
+Blum noted bitterly that Nazi Germany no more respected Belgian neutrality in 1940 than the German Empire had done in 1914, and Belgium's neutral status allowed the Wehrmacht a head start in the invasion.
 The same day saw the fall of the Chamberlain government with Winston Churchill forming a new coalition government in London.
-Blum in an editorial in Le Populaire hailed the new Churchill government as a positive step.
+Blum, in an editorial in Le Populaire, hailed the new Churchill government as a positive step.
 Blum had been invited before Fall Gelb to attend a Labour Party congress, and was especially keen to go as several of the Labour leaders were now cabinet ministers.
 Before leaving France, Reynaud met with Blum to tell him that the Wehrmacht was pressing very hard on the front on the Meuse river as Reynauld told him: "It is on the Meuse that we must at this moment with all our strength together defend our common safety".
 On 13–14 May 1940, Blum was in Bournemouth to attend the Labour Party congress.
 At the Bournemouth congress, Blum was cheered as a great socialist.
 As Blum spoke no English, he gave a short speech in French where he declared: "The war we are waging against Germany is not a capitalist war.
 I do not know what would become of capitalism if Hitler were to win the war, but I do know what would become of socialism if Germany were victorious.
 Wherever the motorized Attila has passed, every movement and institution created by the workers has been destroyed".
-On 15 May, Labour leader Clement Attlee did his best to tell Blum in his broken French that the Wehrmacht had won the Second Battle of Sedan and smashed its way though the French lines along the Meuse river, which came as a considerable shock once Blum finally understood what Attlee was trying to say.
+On 15 May, Labour leader Clement Attlee did his best to tell Blum in his broken French that the Wehrmacht had won the Second Battle of Sedan and smashed its way through the French lines along the Meuse river, which came as a considerable shock once Blum finally understood what Attlee was trying to say.